 The results of this study further demonstrate an asymmetric relationship between service quality, customer satisfaction, and recommendation intention, and this asymmetric relationship is not fixed but usually varies according to customers' cultural background.
 The results of the study enrich the theory of satisfaction and recommendation intention and also provide hotel managers with certain reference suggestions.
 The hotel can provide differentiated or personalized services according to the cultural background of the customer.
 For domestic customers, hotels can pay more attention to the contact between employees and customers.
-For international customers, hotels can consider improving the language communication ability of employees, creating more opportunities for employees to contact customers, allowing employees to establish a more friendly customer relationship with international customers to have a more in-depth understanding of the local culture and to promote the improvement of customer satisfaction and recommendation intentions.
+For international customers, hotels can consider improving the language communication ability of employees, creating more opportunities for employees to contact customers, allowing employees to establish a more friendly customer relationship with international customers, and improving the professional knowledge and service skills of employees to enable international customers to have a more in-depth understanding of the local culture and to promote the improvement of customer satisfaction and recommendation intentions.

 There are still some limitations in this study.
 In the future, the research sample can be expanded to include different countries, cities, and hotels, and more hotel service quality dimensions can be added to make the study more rich and complete.

 Keywords: service quality; customer satisfaction; recommendation intention; partial least squares- structural equation modeling (PLS-SEM); fuzzy-set qualitative comparative analysis (fsQCA);